 Understand the self-interest of everybody offering anything.
 That goes double for people on the investor side.

 On his interview, Lucas told us that he tried to make a product out of a buzzword, but there wasn’t really a market for it.
-It was this unprepared market that culminate his growing start up.
+It was this unprepared market that culminated his growing start-up.

 However, this doesn’t have to happen to you.
 Go to our Blog and learn how to solve this and other problems.